Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Examples

-However sometimes a direct argument leads to stronger results.
-This is so, for instance, for mapping class groups.
+We begin with mapping class groups.
 Recall that every mapping class group admits an action on the so-called curve complex.
 The definition of the curve complex is not essential for our goals and we refer the interested reader to \cite{MM99}.
 The following lemma is due to Masur-Minsky \cite{MM99} and Bowditch \cite{B_hyp, B_acyl}.